Skip to main content

 pip install torch tensorflow scikit-learn

-# Install CUDA (on NVIDIA systems)
+# Install CUDA toolkit (NVIDIA)

 sudo apt install nvidia-cuda-toolkit